grinnell-cs/csc151-images/_readings/mathlan.md

 In this course, you will be using a variety of programs.
 There are three that we consider particularly important.

-* _Visual Studio Code_ is a program development environment that supports the Scamper programming language, which we use in this course.
-Scamper is a variant of Scheme, which is itself a variant of Lisp, one of the first computer languages.
 *  _Firefox_ is the preferred Web browser in this course.
 You should be able to access Firefox through the icon in the taskbar that shows a small red animal holding a sphere.